abdulla971/surfs_up/README.md

 ## Summary
 To sum up, in the past data we know that the weather patterns between June and December are extremely similar, with December having a wider range of results.
 The high temperatures of December and June are close, unlike the low temperature where we observe a Lower temperature in December.

+We could run additional queries to investigate the precipitation difference between the months of June and December to check if either has a more rain drops, also a comparison between the weather stations, since at different locations in these months we might observe slightly different weather patterns that might alter our decision.
+For all purposes we better focus on the weather station closest to our desired shop location to obtain the most accurate results.